All posts

 Can I use a virtual mailbox address on my LLC's EIN application?

 Yes.
-A virtual mailbox provides a real US street address (not a PO Box), and the IRS accepts it on Form SS-4.
-The address entered on the EIN application becomes the LLC's address of record with the IRS.
-Changing it later requires filing Form 8822-B.
+It's a real street address, and the IRS accepts it on Form SS-4.
+Just know that this address becomes your LLC's IRS address of record.
+Changing it later means filing Form 8822-B.

 Is a virtual mailbox the same as a registered agent?